haibane-tenshi/haibane-tenshi.github.io/content/rust_reborrowing.md

 +++
-title = "Obscure Rust: reborrowing" draft = true
+title = "Obscure Rust: reborrowing is a half-baked feature" date = 2022-06-26

 [taxonomies]
-tags = ["rust", "function", "generics", "lifetime"]
+tags = ["rust", "reborrowing"]
 +++

 Let's start with simple motivating use case.